MCLD/ocuda/dev/README.md

 ## Initial build and run

 To run you must create database migrations for the two databases.
-First, choose a data provider - currently either SQLite ("SQLite") or Microsoft SQL Server ("SqlServer").
+Currently the only available data provider is Microsoft SQL Server ("SqlServer").

 ### Visual Studio Package Manager Console